nickmonad/bips.dev/web/content/2/index.md

 "OR choice", not an "AND also" requirement.

 It is also possible to license source code differently from the BIP text.
-A optional License-Code header is placed after the License header.
+An optional License-Code header is placed after the License header.
 Again, each license must be referenced by their respective abbreviation given below.

 For example, a preamble specifying the optional License-Code header might look like: